lxbrvr/alfred-keepassxc-workflow/README.md

 ### Reset settings

 Call Alfred and type `kp` or `kp:reset`.
 It'll ask you for confirmation.
-If you select `yes` then workflow will be reset to default settings.
+If you select `yes` then workflow will be reset to default settings and will delete a password from Keychain.

 ### Settings